 7. Expand your abundance mindset

-Feeling negative can impact and influence your behaviour making it more difficult to overcome challenges and make important decisions.
-Building the mental strength to focus on abundance requires a daily focus, but can be instrumental in helping you reach your goals.
+Building the mental strength to focus on abundance requires a daily focus and regular practice, but can be instrumental in helping you reach your goals.

 Read more: 7 ways to create an abundance mindset

-Developing mental strength is about having the courage to choose how you want to live your life, and how you choose to react to the challenges and obstacles you face along the way.
+Developing mental strength means having the courage to choose how you want to live your life.
+With mental strength, you can choose how to react to the challenges and obstacles you face in life.

 About the Author

-Sign up to my Time For What Matters newsletter to get even more tips on developing a strong mindset.
+Sign up to my Time For What Matters newsletter to get tips on developing a strong mindset.